 Free for library members; $2.50 per half hour for non-members.
-Contact the library to reserve a PC or scanner.
+Contact the library to reserve a PC.

 Members log-in to the PCs using their membership card number.
 Members also need their membership card to release their print job from the self-service terminal.